stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 And finally we create a Bridge binary and summon purescript-bridge.

-Now, when we execute the bridge, we get some sweet auto-generated Purescript code.
+Now, when we execute the bridge, we get some sweet auto-generated PureScript code.

 ```shell
 backend$ stack exec bridge